 Some of these students have since transferred to another university.
 A few had graduated a semester early or even a year early.
 Some will be here in the fall to finish up their studies.
 The rest will be graduating soon.
 In the last three weeks, I had a chance to visit or catch up with some of them, and memories of those semesters have begun to flood my mind.
 There were, for example, the family stories that Joshua told about with many humorous details and considerable depth.
 Or, the annual fall outing to the Getty Villa—the first photo in the video above—for a staging of Medea in which ancient Corinth became contemporary Los Angeles.
 Or, the Christmas party in the Great Books Room when Nick carried seven or eight pizzas up the stairs.
 Or, a meeting in my office when Molly and I discussed conceptualizing a paper on Bernabo’s wife in The Book of the City of Ladies.
 We had a hard time then stumbled upon something and laughed for ten or fifteen seconds straight.
 Or, another meeting in my office with Jerry Yang about Candide during election night 2016, after which he wrote a fine essay on Candide and Cacambo.
 (So absorbed that night that I didn’t know who was winning the election until getting home at 10pm.)
 Or, the fact I usually begin class by asking a student to read a short prayer or poem as a way to call attention to the sacredness of the discussion.
 I did it for I and II, but not III or IV.
 Two weeks into Fall 2017, however, two students in different sections (Tammy and Victoria) asked during the same week if we could resume the practice.
 Of course we did.
 And, of course, the many performances before and during finals, including those by Maddy and Nathan from Great Books III in Fall 2016.

 My first two years at Pepperdine was a lovely and happy time in most respects.
 But I don’t think it was an accident that my happiness began to peak during Fall 2015.
 It led to one of the deepest and most sustained periods of achievement and contentment in my life.
+Indeed, it matches the previous high, which was the period between my second and fifth year in the L’Arche Noah Sealth of Seattle community.
 Reflecting my calling and mission, the initial delight in my students has grown gradually into affection over the last three and a half years.
 Typing this reflection is a way to appreciate the students for the memories that they created for me.
 Thank you, kids, and warmest congratulations to the graduates among you!